caltechads/rstbuddy/doc/source/overview/configuration.rst

 5. **Testing**

-   - Test timeout settings for your environment
+   - Test configuration settings for your environment
    - Verify output formats work for your use case
    - Test logging configuration